 XMind is an award-winning mind mapping application available for Mac and Windows.
 (Mobile apps are also available for iOS and Android.)
-The new ZEN version aims “to make thinking a delight rather than a burden.”
+The new 2020 version aims “to make thinking a delight rather than a burden.”
 It features a modern interface, a distraction-free mode, and quick entry to achieve that.

 Is XMind safe to use?

 Yes, it is safe to use.
 I ran and installed XMind on my iMac.
 A scan using Bitdefender found no viruses or malicious code.

 No, you need to pay a subscription to use the app, but a free, feature-limited trial is available so you can evaluate it.
 For ongoing use, a subscription will cost you $59.99/year to use it on 5 computers and 5 mobile devices.

 What’s the difference between XMind and XMind 8 Pro?